buzusima/tic-tac-toe/README.md

 # Tic Tac Toe
 Experience the classic game of Tic Tac Toe with customizable options!
 Choose your board size for varied challenges, and decide whether to play against a friend or a bot.
+With adjustable bot difficulty levels from easy to medium.

 ### Prerequisite
 The game uses an OAuth login system, requiring game owner to sign in using Google.
 To enable this feature, obtain the GOOGLE_CLIENT_ID from Google and add it to the configuration file before running the game.